temporalio/documentation/docs/java-quick-start.md

 "
 ```

-It shows that the Workflow code is blocked on the "say" method of a Proxy object that implements the activity stub.
+It shows that the Workflow code is blocked on the "say" method of a Proxy object that implements the Activity stub.
 You can restart the Workflow worker if you want to make sure that restarting it does not change that.
-It works for activities
+It works for Activities
 of any duration.
-It is okay for the Workflow code to block on an activity invocation for a month for example.
+It is okay for the Workflow code to block on an Activity invocation for a month for example.

 Another way to see what exactly happened in the Workflow execution is to look at the Workflow execution history: